- Raise Equity in the Capital Market

 - Investment Documents

-A SPAC is an empty company that is listed on an exchange.
+Special purpose acquisition companies, so-called SPAC, are empty companies that are listed on an exchange.
 Funds are raised via this company being floated, which are then used to take over another company in its specialising industry.
 With ‘approximately $6.5bn raised over the past 18 months,’ SPACs have become a significant tool for companies that are looking to go public, and institutional investors who are increasingly interested in using the method to bring returns to their customers.

 SPACs usually focus on a range of industries and geographies, which the board’s experience would be a testament to, though the company reserves the right to invest in whatever it deems fit.

-SPACs are heavily reliant on board members, both from a reputational standpoint, to give the company credibility to investors; while also from a sponsorship standpoint, to provide some initial form of liquidity to get the IPO process off the ground.
+SPACs are heavily reliant on board members, both from a reputational standpoint, to give the company credibility to investors; while also from a sponsorship standpoint, to provide some initial form of liquidity to get the IPO process (initial public offerings) off the ground.

 From an investors point of view the board is of high importance, not only for pre-listing investors, but also post-listing.
 Market participants need to have the confidence that the board is able to source and structure a transaction down the line.
 This will frequently lead to the shareprice of the empty SPAC increasing as there has to be freefloat and some of the initial investors will be tempted to take profits, while outside investors will speculate on the boards ability to deliver and purchase shares.